 Finally, paid online coding classes are a middle ground between the expenses of a code bootcamp and the nebulous path of teaching yourself.
 Online coding schools give you the flexibility to learn from home and set your own pace, but you’ll still receive peer and instructor support while you learn.
 While online code schools usually don’t operate on exact time frames like in-person bootcamps, they still offer guidelines and structure that isn’t there if you try to teach yourself.

 No, You’re Not Too Old to Become a Web Developer

-Doubling back to the idea that front-end web development is a skill-based job, this applies as much to your age as it does to your education background — if you have the skills, they will pay the bills.
-And because the time investment to learn front-end development skills is such a relatively small one, there’s no time like the present to get started—you’ve probably spent more time wondering if you can do it than it will actually take you to learn the basic skills.
+Doubling back to the idea that front end web development is a skill-based job, this applies as much to your age as it does to your education background — if you have the skills, they will pay the bills.
+And because the time investment to learn front end development skills is such a relatively small one, there’s no time like the present to get started.
+You’ve probably spent more time wondering if you can do it than it will actually take you to learn the basic skills.

 Scott Morris is Skillcrush's staff writer and content producer.
 Like all the members of Skillcrush's team, he works remotely (in his case from Napa, CA).
 He believes that content that's worth reading (and that your audience can find!) creates brands that people follow.
 He's experienced writing on topics including jobs and technology, digital marketing, career pivots, gender equity, parenting, and popular culture.
 Before starting his career as a writer and content marketer, he spent 10 years as a full-time parent to his daughters Veronica and Athena.